 Daniel Kaluuya stars as Chris, a young photographer.
-Chris's girlfriend, Rose (Allison Williams), takes him home to meet her parents at their remote estate.
+His girlfriend, Rose, played by Allison Williams, takes him home to meet her parents at their remote estate.
 Chris is apprehensive because Rose hasn’t told her family he’s black.
 She assures him everything will be fine.
 Everything is not fine.

-This extends to the execution.
-Horror films sink or swim based on how they handle the tropes.
+Horror films hinge on how they handle the genre tropes.
 The best filmmakers define, perfect, upend, or avoid them.
 Peele embraces them.

-Indeed, aside from Rose’s brother’s part feeling underwritten or severely edited, the film shines.
+Indeed, aside from Rose’s brother’s part feeling underwritten, the film shines.
 It’s not until the third act, when the film’s cards are on the table, that it falters.
-We've grown so enamored with Peele’s ability to repurpose the genre’s staples, that it feels like a letdown when he indulges in a few.
+By now, we’ve grown so enamored with Peele’s ability to repurpose the genre’s staples that it disappoints when he indulges in a few.

 On this point, I’m torn.
-I love the third act’s gleefully gory, over the top nature, but it feels like a safety net.
+I love the third act’s gory, inane, over-the-top nature, but it feels like a safety net.
 Like a comedian following a raw emotional truth with a punchline.
-The finale plays well, but Peele earned a darker, more honest ending.
+The finale plays well, but Peele earned a grittier, more resonant ending.